Slow television: Sweden: Den stora älgvandringen

 Sveriges Television presented Den stora älgvandringen ("The Great Moose Migration") from 15 April to 5 May 2019, with continuous coverage of outdoor scenes and migrating moose.
 The production used 22 cameras installed at several sites, including at river crossings frequently used by the animals in their annual journey to summer grounds.
 The programme was streamed on the internet continuously and portions were broadcast.
 The 2022 season had more cameras and the online option to stay tuned to individual cameras on the website SVT Play.
 In 2022, cameras were able to film 67 moose crossing the river Ångermanälven and the broadcast was extended to 11 May.
 The 2024 season had 32 cameras and the online option to stay tuned to individual cameras on the website SVT Play and 87 crossing moose were counted.

 Germany: Die große Elchwanderung

-RTL+ shows for the first time SVT's livestram Den stora älgvandringen, also three hours a day are broadcast at Geo TV, beginning from 22 April (Earth Day) to 9 May.
-During the broadcasts one can also see a "moose counter" to indicate how many moose have swum across the river so far.
+In 2024, RTL+ showed for the first time SVT's livestram Den stora älgvandringen, also three hours a day are broadcast at Geo TV, beginning from 22 April (Earth Day) to 9 May.
+During the broadcasts one could also see a "moose counter" to indicate how many moose have swum across the river so far.